microsoft/sqllinuxlabs/auto_tune/readme.md

     ![initialrecommendations.png](../Media/initialrecommendations.png)

-14. Hit Cancel in the windows for batchrequests_perf_collector.sql and report.sql to stop these batches. **Note: We are chasing down an obscure bug with SQL Operations Studio where in some cases these quereis cannot be cancelled after running for a certain period of time.
+14. Hit Cancel in the windows for batchrequests_perf_collector.sql and report.sql to stop these batches. **Note: We are chasing down an obscure bug with SQL Operations Studio where in some cases these queries cannot be cancelled after running for a certain period of time.
 If this occurs, exit and restart SQL Operations Studio to go to the next steps in the lab.**

 You now have observed how with Query Store enabled SQL Server can detect and recommend query plan regression problems.
 You also have recommendations on how to resolve the problem yourself manually.